aamatodev/Covering-TravellingSalesmanProblem/README.md

 ### GA with 2-opt or 3-opt

-They can be called by pressing on `GA + 2-OPT` or `GA + 3-OPT`.
+They can be called by clicking `GA + 2-OPT` or `GA + 3-OPT`.
 These two approaches have already been explained individually.
-Their merging could lead to further improvements on the results, but we didn't track its performances due to a lack of time.
+Their merging could lead to further improvements on the results, but we didn't track their performances due to a lack of time.

 ## Results